hwalsuklee/tensorflow-fast-style-transfer/README.md

 * [Instance Normalization](https://arxiv.org/abs/1607.08022) by Ulyanov

 I recommend you to check my previous implementation of [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in [here](https://github.com/hwalsuklee/tensorflow-style-transfer), since implementation in here is almost similar to it.
-The implemenationa is also coincided with the paper both in variable-names and algorithms so that a reader of the paper and can understand the code without too much effort.
+The implementation is also coincided with the paper both in variable-names and algorithms so that a reader of the paper and can understand the code without too much effort.

 ## Sample results